Juve docked 10 points over transfer dealings

 Napoli have already secured the Serie A title and, before Monday's ruling, were 17 points ahead of second-placed Juve.

-In April, Italy's Sports Guarantee Board revoked Juve's 15-point penalty from the Italian Football Federation (FIGC) appeals court.
+In April, a tribunal at Italy's Olympic Committee (CONI) revoked Juve's 15-point penalty from the Italian Football Federation (FIGC) appeals court.

 It asked the appeals court to revise punishments to the club and some key figures, including former vice-chairman Pavel Nedved.